 Kids used to complain about being bored.
 That’s become rarer in an age when there’s no lack of things to do when bored, including apps, podcasts, webisodes, video games, viral videos, e-books, or texting friends “i m bored.”
 The idea of even being bored is becoming endangered.

-According to Teresa Belton, visiting fellow at the School of Education & Lifelong Learning at the University Of East Anglia and boredom expert, no work and no play doesn’t make Jack a dull boy — it makes his brain work better.
-She cites research that shows unstructured down time helps kids become creative, independent thinkers.
+According to Teresa Belton, visiting fellow at the School of Education & Lifelong Learning at the University of East Anglia and a boredom expert, no work and no play doesn’t make Jack a dull boy — it makes his brain work better.
+She cites research that shows unstructured downtime helps kids become creative, independent thinkers.
 “Boredom needn’t be feared, and it can be seen as an opportunity.”
-Here’s why you should resist the urge to keep them active:
+Here’s why you should resist the urge to keep them entertained:

 Want your kid to arrive at their own ideas and opinions?
 Have them embrace boredom.
-Belton says the research shows that when they’re not occupied, kids “take initiative and not be completely dependent on adults or anything ready-made for them.”
+Belton says the research shows that when they’re not occupied, kids “take initiative and need not be completely dependent on adults or anything ready-made.”
 Of course, first they may just flop on the floor and whine.

 In a piece on The Conversation, Belton discussed how boredom helps cultivate “curiosity, perseverance, playfulness, interest, and confidence.”
 You like those things.
 Those are the important traits that, ironically, help them grow into smart, non-boring people.

 Here’s the fun part about helping your kids tap into boredom: You don’t have to feel guilty when they don’t have anything to do.
 In fact, you should probably plan “no plans” few times a week.
 “Try not to feel like it’s your responsibility to fill every moment of your child’s time,” she says.
 Done and done.